 • Ownership transfers over 3-5 years

-• Higher monthly cost, but no upfront barrier
+• Higher monthly cost, no upfront barrier

 Phase 3: Cooperative structure (eventually)